svenslaggare/aiprojekt/README.md

 ## Build and preprocess
 Run "make init" command.
 This should take about 5 minutes.

+## Preprocess
+If you want to use a pre made n-gram file, rum "make init-fast".

 ## Run the prediction program
 Run "make run".
 The program should take ~10 sec to start.